punnypenguins/projectdelve/README.md

 ## Contributing

-If you notice any typos, know a project that hasn't been added yet, or have suggestions for the website, [email me](kgeerling@protonmail.com) with all the relevant information and I'll get back with you as soon as I can.
+If you notice any typos, know a project that hasn't been added yet, or have suggestions for the website, [**email me**](kgeerling@protonmail.com) with all the relevant information and I'll get back with you as soon as I can.

-When I have more time, I'll add a section on this page giving instructions on how to contribute edits and new entries on your own via GitHub pull requests.
+Section coming soon on how to contribute in various ways via GitHub.

 ## The Creator